Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: Introduction

-Our motivation for studying color code comes from at least two directions: First, these codes find natural applications in proximity sensor networks.
-Second, constructing efficient MCGC for 1D grids has intriguing connection with {\it Eulerian circuits}, {\it universal cycles} and other important combinatorial concepts \cite{CDG92,HJZ09,GJKO20}. {Most constructive solutions in the literature, such as universal cycles~\cite{HJZ09}, de Bruijin sequences \cite{Etzion84} and M-sequences \cite{Kumar92}, mainly focused on the scenario that the ordering of the colors of the $m$-block matters.
-It is worth noting that the de Bruijin sequences, $M$-sequences and their 2D generalization~\cite{Paterson94,Bruckstein12,chee2024} considered binary alphabet, i.e., the number of colors is two.}
+In addition to application to proximity sensor networks, constructing efficient MCGC for 1D grids has intriguing connection with {\it Eulerian circuits}, {\it universal cycles} and other important combinatorial concepts \cite{CDG92,HJZ09,GJKO20}.
+Most constructive solutions in the literature, such as universal cycles~\cite{HJZ09}, de Bruijin sequences \cite{Etzion84} and M-sequences \cite{Kumar92}, mainly focused on the scenario that the ordering of the colors of the $m$-block matters.
+For more information on de Bruijin sequences, M-sequences and their 2D generalizations, please refer to~\cite{Paterson94,Bruckstein12,CETV25}.

 For coding efficiency considerations, it is desirable to construct MCGCs by using the minimal number of colors.
 These codes are referred to as minimal codes.
 In this paper, we provide an extensive study on minimal 1D MCGCs.